 Set your mixer to a LOW speed and mix for ~1 minute.
 You can turn it off and scrape it as you need.

-Increase the speed to medium low and mix for ~4-6 minutes, or until the the dough pulls away from the sides of the bowl and forms a uniform mass.
+Increase the speed to medium low and mix for ~4-6 minutes, or until the the ciabatta dough pulls away from the sides of the bowl and forms a uniform mass.

 It should look like this:

-Next, change your attachment to the hook.
+Next, change your attachment to the hook for your standing mixer.

 It will still be pretty thin/sticky but it should be very strong!
 You can test the dough strength by pulling the hook up and seeing if your dough stays together.